 |

-This video clip teaches standing waves shown on a spring, and a javelin with detailed animations and analysis.
+Standing waves are explained and are shown on a spring, and a javelin with detailed animations and analysis.
 Would accompany a demonstration of Melde's experiment nicely.
-This was made for my A-Level Physics students with some help and suggestions ...from my colleague Mr Steve Dickens.
 (10:03)

 |